Talk2Studios/talk2chat/README.md

 We used XAMPP for this, but feel free to use another program.

-Move the messages Directory in the data directory of XAMPP If you installed XAMPP normaly you will finde the place for the database here
+Move the messages Directory in the data directory of XAMPP.
+If you installed XAMPP normaly you will finde the directory for the databases here
 ```
 C:\xampp\mysql\data
 ```